dengpeng/gram/README.md

   Retreive a list of exisiting end point definitions

+  + Parameter

-  * Parameter `download` (opitonal)
+    - `download` (opitonal)

        if given, the output JSON will be pretty formatted and proper header will be set in response to trigger download in browser.

+  + Response
+    - `200 OK` and a list of existing end point definitions

 * POST

-  Create a new end point.
-Following parameters are supported:
+  Create a new end point definition.
+It will be automatically activated if no other definition exists with the same path/method combination.
+Otherwise it will be created inactive.

+  Support parameters in request body (JSON object) as well as using query parameters.

+  + Parameters
-  - `path` (Required)
+    - `path` (Required, non-empty)
     - `method` (standard HTTP request method, default: `GET`)
-  - `status` (standard HTTP status code, default: `200`)
+    - `status` (standard HTTP status enum, default: `OK`)
     - `contentType` (default: `application/json`)
     - `response`
     - `delay`

-  - `active` (Will be true by default if no other definition exists for the same path and method)
+  + Response
+    - `201 Created`, and the created end point definition.
+The URI of the created entity is available in the header "Location"

 * PUT

   Updating an existing end point.
-Parameter `id` is required, all parameters from POST-request are supported.
-If a definition is toggled active, any other active definition with the same path/method will be deactivated.
+If a definition is toggled active, active definition with the same path/method will be deactivated.
+Support parameters in request body as well as using query parameters

+  + Parameters
+    - `id`: required
+    - all parameters for POST-request are supported.

+  + Response
+    - `200 OK` and a list of changed end point definitions
+    - `404 Not Found` if the end point with given id is not found

 * DELETE

   Remove an existing end point.

-Parameter `id` is required.
+  + Parameter
+    - `id` (required)

+  + Response:
+    - `200 OK` and the deleted end point definition
+    - `404 Not Found` if the end point with given id is not found

 ### `/config/[id]`

 * GET

+  + Response
-  Retreive the definition for the end point by the given id
+    - `200 OK` and the end point definition by the given id
+    - `404 Not Found` if the definition with given id is not found

 * PUT

-  Update definition of the end point by the given id
+  + Parameters
+    - same as PUT-reqeust to `/config`, except parameter "id" is not required.

+  + Response
+    - same as PUT-reqeust to `/config`, see above

 * DELETE

-  Remove the end point by the given id.
+  + Parameters
+    - same as DELETE-reqeust to `/config`, except parameter "id" is not required.

+  + Response
+    - same as DELETE-reqeust to `/config`, see above

+### `/config/httpStatus`

+* GET
+  + Response
+    - `200 OK` and a list of available HTTP status

+### `/config/httpMethod`
+* GET
+  + Response
+    - `200 OK` and a list of available HTTP Methods

+### `/config/contentType`
+* GET
+  + Response
+    - `200 OK` and a list of available content types

 ## Get started

 1. Start server

-       java -jar api-mock-0.0.1-SNAPSHOT.jar
+       java -jar gram-0.0.1-SNAPSHOT.jar

-2. Open browser and go to: http://localhost:9000/ or interact directly with the REST-interface at http://localhost:9000/config
+2. Open browser and go to: http://localhost:9000/ , or interact directly with the REST-interface at http://localhost:9000/config

 3. All defined end points can be accessed at http://localhost:9000/mock/*

 ### Command-Line Parameters

-* `--server.port=8000`
+* `--server.port=<port>`

   Server by default starts with port *9000*.
 Use this parameter to change to other port.

-* `--data=data.json`
+* `--data=<JSON data file>`

   Server by default starts with no end point definition.
 If a file named `data.json` exists in the same directory the JAR file is executed, or any file specified using `--data`, server will attempt to parse the file content into end point definitions and load them.
 (File format must be JSON, the content should look similar to the response of GET-request to REST-API `/config?download`)